vladimir-chernykh/coreml-performance/README.md

    * **ANE** which stands for **A**pple **N**eural **E**ngine and is the Apple's custom Neural Processing Unit.
 It was specifically designed to speed up on-device neural nets computations.
 This is currently supported only by mobile processors **starting from A11 Bionic** (but recently Apple announced ANE support in new Silicon processors lineup)
    * **GPU**
    * **CPU**
+* The device is **cooled down** before the next model's performance is tested.

+# Customization

+To test a model one should
+1. **Add** it's *\*mlmodel* **file** to the project (simple drag-and-drop works)
+2. **Change code** to include the new model in the list of models to be tested ([line 54 in ViewController.swift](./CoreMLPefrormance/ViewController.swift))

+One can also customize the **number of iterations** done to measure the performance.
+Note that in theory, the more iterations are done, the more precise the results would be.
+In practice the device might **heat up** very rapidly and the performance might **degrade** significantly.
+Thus the recommendation is to keep an eye on the device temperature and not overheat it.